brady-alchemy/aa-sdk-staging/site/smart-accounts/accounts/light-account.md

 We started with the Ethereum Foundation’s canonical [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) and added key improvements for production app developers:

-- Significantly reduced gas costs
+- significantly reduced gas costs
-- ERC-1271 signature support to ensure users can sign messages, such as on Opensea
+- [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) signature support to ensure users can sign messages, such as on OpenSea
-- Ownership transfer so that users won’t get locked into a single Signer
+- ownership transfer so that users won’t get locked into a single `Signer`

 ## Using Light Account